 It may be a good idea to have a dining table setting displayed, all ready for the guests, and that way, they can avoid setting it up themselves.

-3. Offer Grocery Services
+3. Offer grocery services

-Thanksgiving Day is a nationwide, traditional holiday which gives thanks for the food collected from the harvest.
+Thanksgiving Day is a nationwide, traditional holiday that gives thanks for the food collected from the harvest.
 If guests have traveled in from out of town, they need to buy all the groceries required for the meal.
 If your visitors arrive late the night before Thanksgiving, they may not have time to go out and buy everything.
 Therefore, you can offer to pre-order some groceries for them, and add it to their payment at the end.
 Likewise, you can also arrange a turkey for them if needed.

 If your guests prefer to do their shopping themselves, provide a list of local vendors where they can buy supplies for their cooking and include the best places to get a turkey!
 If your guests have booked ahead of time, you can offer services like food catering from local restaurants or hiring a private chef.
 This is something you can discuss with your guests in advance through email.